sslover/api-of-you/syllabus.md

 * Assignment

-    * Start on Project 1 (Midterm - Due in Week 3) - The Dashboard of You.
+    * **Project 1 (Midterm - Due in Week 3) - The Dashboard of You**.
 Collect a dataset from the ground up (in JSON) and then represent it via a dashboard medium of your choosing (Web page, P5.js, Illustration, Physical Installation, etc.).
-Be prepared to discuss 1) why you chose to collect this data; 2) how you collected it; and 3) what you built and why (design choices, etc.)
+Be prepared to discuss 1) why you chose to collect this data; 2) how you collected it; and 3) what you built, how you built it, and the design choices you made along the way.

 Week 3 - Getting Started with Node.js